 Professor Pitcher and the University both appealed to the EAT.

-In the case of Professor Ewart, the tribunal had the benefit of statistical evidence (prepared by Professor Ewart) showing that the EJRA did not create additional vacancies, which was one of the stated aims of the policy.
+In the case of Professor Ewart, the tribunal had the benefit of statistical evidence showing that the EJRA did not create additional vacancies, which was one of the aims of the policy.
 This evidence was not available to the tribunal hearing Professor Pitcher’s case.
-In addition, each tribunal heard different evidence on the detriment suffered by those to whom the EJRA applied, meaning that they could place different weight on the mitigating factors relied on by the University.
+In addition, each tribunal heard different evidence on the detriment suffered by those to whom the EJRA applied, meaning that they could place different weight on the mitigating factors relied on by the university.
 Specifically, each professor conducted different types of work and they were applying for an extension to the retirement age for different purposes.
-Professor Pitcher’s extension application focused on his appointment with St John’s College, whereas Professor Ewart was seeking to continue working in a University role.

 The EAT conducted a detailed analysis of the evidence considered by each tribunal and the reasoning they had adopted, and concluded that there was no error of law in their respective conclusions on the question of whether the EJRA was objectively justified.